How to Find Internships

 How to Register Internships

-Please be aware that there is a $350 cost associated with summer and Jan Term internships, regardless of a 0, 2, or 4 credit internship, with a $25 application fee.
+Please be aware that there is a $350 cost associated with summer and Jan Term internships, regardless of a 0, 2, or 4 credit internship, with an additional $25 application fee.
 If you have questions regarding this fee, please contact Student Accounts by email at email@example.com.